freeflyclone/rpi-dev/workflow.md

 Create a sample file for testing the server:

-    cat > /tftpboot/readme.txt < This is readme.txt from the tftp server.
+    echo This is readme.txt from the tftp server > /tftpboot/readme.txt

 ### Server Setup - NFS